All the flavor of sweet and sour chicken with no refined sugar and only 30 minutes to make! Perfect for meal prep or family dinners.

 - Heat one tbsp of coconut oil over medium heat in a skillet.

-- Add diced chicken breast to the skillet, cook through, and then set aside.
+- Add diced chicken breast to the skillet, cook through, and then set aside in a large bowl.

 - Add one more tbsp of coconut oil to the skillet and add diced peppers, onion, carrots, pineapple, and minced garlic.
-Cover and cook until veggies are soft and then add to your cooked chicken.
+Cover and cook until veggies are soft (about 10 minutes).
+You can start your sauce while your veggies cook.
+When your veggies are done, add them to your cooked chicken.

-- While your veggies are cooking, start sauce by adding orange juice, vinegar, soy sauce, chicken broth, and honey to a sauce pan.
+- Start sauce by adding orange juice, vinegar, soy sauce, chicken broth, and honey to a sauce pan.

 - Bring to a boil.